 Art on Tour

-MMoCA’s mini-Museum program introduces youth to art museum functions and teaches them how to create an exhibition in their own school.
-Children in grades four through twelve visit the museum to interview staff, study operations, and tour exhibitions.
-They apply this research to install an exhibition, publish a catalog, host an opening, give gallery tours, promote their exhibition, and act as security guards.
-Some schools have created their own galleries with proper security, insurance, and climate control; these safeguards enable the schools to schedule exhibitions and borrow works from the museum’s collection.
+MMoCA’s mini-Museum program introduces youth to art museum functions and teaches them how to create an exhibition in their school.
+Students in grades four through twelve visit the museum to interview staff, study operations, and tour exhibitions.
+They apply this research to install an exhibition, publish a catalog, host an opening, promote their exhibition, and give gallery tours.